 In card game books it is known as Yablon, but if, when growing up, you ever played a card game called Acey-Deucey or In-Between, the chances are that you were playing what is now called Red Dog.
 While it may be offered at a small number of land casinos, it is mainly found online.

-For example, Microgaming and Net Entertainment’s versions offered at new uk casinos use the standard single deck, RealTime Gaming’s version uses two decks, while Betsoft’s version uses a whopping eight decks.
+For example, Microgaming and Net Entertainment’s versions offered at new UK casinos use the standard single deck, RealTime Gaming’s version uses two decks, while Betsoft’s version uses a whopping eight decks.
 Why is this important?
 Well, the house edge varies depending on the number of decks being played.
 The greater the number of decks, the lower the house edge.

 Playing Red Dog is pretty straightforward.
-Punters place an initial bet (the Ante) and are then dealt two cards.
+Punters place an initial bet (the Ante) and are then dealt with two cards.
 Suits are irrelevant, the card value is key, with Aces being high.
 The aim of the game is to predict whether the value of a third card will lie in-between the cards already dealt.

 If the value of the third card lies in-between the first two, the player wins, otherwise the bet is lost.
-The optimal strategy is to only raise when the player has an advantage – a 7+ card spread regardless of the number of decks.
+The optimal strategy is only to raise when the player has an advantage – a 7+ card spread regardless of the number of decks.